Ammanford: Parliamentary elections

-Local government

-Ammanford was part of Carmarthenshire County Council from 1889 until 1974 and was usually represented by Labour councillors.
-It became part of Dyfed County Council from 1974 until 1996.
-Following the abolition of Dyfed it became, once again, part of Carmarthenshire, now a unitary authority.
-The northern part of Ammanford was part of the Pontamman ward, until the May 2022 local elections.

-Ammanford Urban District Council was formed in 1903 in consequence of sharp population growth.
-It was absorbed into Dinefwr Borough Council upon re-organization in 1974.
-Dinefwr in turn was absorbed into the Carmarthenshire unitary authority in 1996.
-Ammanford's Town Council has continued as a community council.
-The community is bordered by the communities of: Llandybie; Betws; and Llanedi, all being in Carmarthenshire.
+Senedd elections

+Ammanford has been in the Carmarthen East and Dinefwr constituency at Senedd Cymru since devolution in 1999.
+Rhodri Glyn Thomas was the constituency's first representative at the new assembly before being replaced by Adam Price in 2016.
+Price would lead the Plaid Cymru from 2018 until 2023.

 Religion

 Ammanford is in the ecclesiastical parish of Ammanford and Betws.
 Ammanford formed part of the ancient parish of Llandybie although the parish church at Betws was much closer to the town.
 The established church was, however, slow to react to the growth of an urban community.

 The nonconformist denominations, in contrast, were far more active and Ammanford was an important location as the 1904–1905 Welsh Revival unfolded.
-Prominent chapels include Ebeneser (Baptist), Gellimanwydd (Christian Temple) (Independent) and Bethany (Presbyterian Chuch of Wales).
+Prominent chapels include Ebeneser (Baptist), Gellimanwydd (Christian Temple) (Independent) and Bethany (Presbyterian Church of Wales).
 There is an active Christadelphian community based in the town centre, in addition to various Evangelical and Apostolic Churches.
 The global Apostolic Church grew out of this area and until recently still held the Annual Apostolic Convention at nearby Penygroes.